omnetpp/docs.omnetpp.org/docs/tutorials/tictoc/part5.md

 We will re-write the statistic collection introduced in the last step to use signals.
 First of all, we can safely remove all statistic related variables from our module.
-There is no need for the `cOutVector` and `cLongHistogram` classes either.
+There is no need for the `cOutVector` and `cHistogram` classes either.
 We will need only a single signal that carries the `hopCount` of the message at the time of message arrival at the destination.